McVitie's: Early history; McVities, Guest and Co

-The firm acquired the Edinburgh bakery of Simon Henderson & Sons in 1922.
+1948–2001; United Biscuits Group

 McVitie & Price merged with another Scottish bakery company, Macfarlane, Lang & Co., Ltd, in 1948 to become United Biscuits Group.
-McVitie's brand products are now manufactured in five United Kingdom factories: the two former McVitie & Price factories in Harlesden and Stockport, a former Macfarlane, Lang & Co. factory named Victoria Biscuit Works in Glasgow, a former Carr's factory named The Biscuit Works established 1831 in Carlisle, and the McVitie's Cake Co. factory (formerly Riley's Toffee Works) in Halifax.
+McVitie's brand products are manufactured in five United Kingdom factories: the two former McVitie & Price factories in Harlesden, England and Stockport, England; a former Macfarlane, Lang & Co. factory named Victoria Biscuit Works in Glasgow; a former Carr's factory named The Biscuit Works established 1831 in Carlisle, England; and the McVitie's Cake Co. factory (formerly Riley's Toffee Works) in Halifax, England.

 McVitie & Price's first major biscuit was the McVitie's digestive, created in 1892 by a new young employee at the company named Alexander Grant.
 The biscuit was given its name because it was thought that its high baking soda content served as an aid to food digestion.
-Grant was later to become managing director of the company.
-In 1923 he was the main benefactor in establishing the National Library of Scotland giving an endowment of £100,000.
+Grant later became managing director of the company.
+In 1923, he was the main benefactor in establishing the National Library of Scotland giving an endowment of £100,000.
 Grant donated a further £100,000 in 1928 to assist with the building of the National Library premises on George IV Bridge in Edinburgh.

-In 1924 Ramsay MacDonald, prime minister of Britain’s new Labour Government, admitted that Grant had given him a Daimler car and £30,000 of shares in the McVitie and Price company.
-Grant had been MacDonald’s childhood friend, and shortly after received a baronetcy (hereditary knighthood) from the prime minister.
+In 1924, Ramsay MacDonald, prime minister of Britain's new Labour Government, admitted that Grant had given him a Daimler car and £30,000 of shares in McVitie's.
+Grant had been MacDonald's childhood friend, and shortly after received a baronetcy (hereditary knighthood) from the prime minister.
 The affair, regarded by many as corruption by the prime minister, severely shook the government.

 The McVitie's Chocolate Homewheat Digestive was created in 1925.
 Over 71 million packets of McVitie's chocolate digestives are eaten in the United Kingdom each year, equating to 52 biscuits per second.
 Hobnobs were launched in 1985 and a milk chocolate variant followed in 1987.
 Launched in 1927, Jaffa Cakes were ranked the best selling cake or biscuit in the UK in 2012.